ibm-cloud-docs/billing-usage/ts-cc-error-messages.md

 Your VAT ID, CST or other tax identification number cannot be validated.
 {: tsCauses}

+Complete the following steps to verify the VAT ID:
+{: tsResolve}

 1. Verify that tax identification number is valid.
-{: tsResolve}
 1. Verify that the tax identification number is associated with the same country as the physical country of residence in your {{site.data.keyword.cloud_notm}} profile.
-1. Verify whether a VAT ID is required to create an IBM Cloud account in your country of residence.
+1. Verify whether a VAT ID is required to create an {{site.data.keyword.cloud_notm}} account in your country of residence.
 For more information, see [Personal use availability](/docs/account?topic=account-account-getting-started#signup-personalaccts).
 1. Verify that you are creating the correct account type: personal or business.

 ## Why was there an error in the payment process?